 The safety, health and comfort of all participants is of utmost importance — we carefully consider the advice of statewide and national health agencies regarding responses to COVID-19.
 We will not be implementing mandatory vaccines or mask wearing, however do support participants following their own health precautions that align with their individual needs and comfort levels.
 “You do you” is the unofficial motto and non-judgement/shame of others’ preferences will be our camp ethics.

 Refillable water bottles are a must at the retreat — there are clean springs around Sedona that we’ll be accessing for drinking water!
 Hand sanitizer and disinfectant wipes will be provided.
-We have a forehead thermometer for your peace of mind and ease of checking should you wish to monitor your temperature.

 What if I don’t have a buddy to attend the retreat with?